 As Genesis 1-2 reveals, the first man and woman were created innocent of sin, but rebelled against God and thus introduced sin into humanity.
 We believe that through the first Man, Adam, and through the first woman, Eve, sin entered the world and corrupted all of creation.
-In this process, Eve chose to sin and tempted her husband to sin, which he did.
-Adam sinned and, being the father of the whole human race, his sin is imputed to us all.
+In this process, Eve chose to sin and tempted her husband to sin.
+From this, Adam sinned and, being the father of the whole human race, his sin is imputed to us all.
 As Romans 5:12-21 explains, it was from this point forward that everyone born on earth is born a sinner and an enemy of God.
 (See also Ephesians 2:1-10.)
 Ever since, people are born with a sinful nature.

 In a sense, because of our imputed human nature, our hearts at the core are “deceitful” and there is “none is righteous, no, not one (Jer.
 17:9; Eccles.
 7.20; Rom.
 3:10).
-The evidence that sin is universal is found in every human heart, for from the heart flows lies, murder, stealing, killing, and idol worship and the Lord through his omniscience knows every human heart (Genesis 6:5).
-If people examined themselves honestly, they could evaluate themselves and see evidence of these sins in their lives.
+The evidence that sin is universal is found in every human heart, for from the heart flows lies, murder, stealing, killing, and idol worship and the Lord through his omniscience knows every human heart (Genesis 6:5; Rom.
+1).
+If one examines oneself honestly, he or she would evaluate themselves and see evidence of these sins in their lives.